heroku/buildpacks-jvm/README.md

 ## Classic Heroku Buildpacks

-If you're looking for the repositories of the classic JVM Heroku buildpacks than can be used on the Heroku platform, use the links below for you convenience.
+If you're looking for the repositories of the classic JVM Heroku buildpacks than can be used on the Heroku platform, use the links below for your convenience.

 - [heroku/java](https://github.com/heroku/heroku-buildpack-java)
 - [heroku/gradle](https://github.com/heroku/heroku-buildpack-gradle)